-Is the gun-violence problem really unique to America?
+Is the gun violence problem really unique to America?

 No matter how you might feel about the right to bear arms versus the need for gun control in the United States, it’s clear from these facts and from these gun violence statistics in the United States that too many Americans are losing their lives to gun violence.
-So, the question really is: what is stopping the United States from regulating the possession and use of firearms in a manner that would effectively stop the rise of gun violence in America while still permitting Americans to bear arms?
+So, the question really is: What is stopping the United States from regulating the possession and use of firearms in a manner that would halt the rise of gun violence in America while still permitting Americans to bear arms?

-However, the ban expired in 2004 and since then, all attempts to renew it have failed.
+However, the ban expired in 2004, and since then, all attempts to renew it have failed.
 The most notable attempt was the Assault Weapons Ban of 2013 in the wake of the Sandy Hook Elementary School shooting in Newtown, Connecticut, where 20 children and six educators were murdered by a lone gunman.
-Even with bipartisan support, the bill was defeated in the Senate with 41 Republican Senators joined by four Democrats voting against it (it required at least 60 votes to pass).
+Even with bipartisan support, the bill was defeated in the Senate, with 41 Republican senators joined by four Democrats voting against it.
+(It required at least 60 votes to pass.)
 Since that time, all Democrat-led efforts to pass tougher gun control laws have failed.

 “Another important story is what’s happening—and what’s possible—at the local level,” Blocher tells Reader’s Digest.
 “The costs and benefits of guns look very different in urban and rural areas, and historically guns have been regulated much more heavily in cities.
 Even the infamous cow towns of Dodge City and Tombstone [of the late 1800s Wild West] prohibited gun-carrying in city limits.
 And still today, openly carrying a rifle in the woods during deer season means something very different than doing the same thing in Manhattan during rush hour.”

 On the other hand, you have what Spitzer calls “consistent majorities supporting stronger gun laws.”
-However, while there certainly are motivated and vocal supporters of gun control—including the vast number of parents who have lost children to gun violence who passionately advocate for stronger gun laws—casual gun control advocates tend to be far less mobilized than the average gun owner.
-And as Spitzer points out, a highly motivated minority can often win the day over a large but fairly apathetic majority.
+But while there certainly are motivated and vocal supporters of gun control—including the vast number of parents who have lost children to gun violence who passionately advocate for stronger gun laws—casual gun control advocates tend to be far less mobilized than the average gun owner.
+And, as Spitzer points out, a highly motivated minority can often win the day over a large but fairly apathetic majority.
 There’s even a name for the phenomenon: the “intensity gap.”

 As much as increased gun control may be needed to curb gun violence in America, the paradox appears to be that loosening restrictions for civilians to carry guns has been helpful at reducing crime, according to Spitzer.
 However, appearances can be deceiving.
 While gun-toting civilians patrolling their neighborhoods may be able to discourage break-ins, they have no impact whatsoever on crimes involving gun violence—except to the extent that they, themselves, are causing those numbers to increase.
 And indeed, they have.
 As gun restrictions have loosened for civilians, gun violence has increased, including suicides.
-Moreover, “states with more permissive gun laws and greater gun ownership had higher rates of mass shootings,” according to a 2019 study published in BMJ.
+Moreover, “states with more permissive gun laws and greater gun ownership had higher rates of mass shootings,” according to a 2019 study published in The BMJ.

 So where does that leave Americans?
 Apparently, as a nation, if we are making headway in the war against crime in general, we are still doing so at the expense of a significant and disturbing number of human lives.